-Whether you want a gentle jaunt or a 16 mile hike there is something for you here
+Whether you want a gentle jaunt or a 16 mile hike

+There is something for everyone.
 You can stay in the country park and stroll round the lakes along the rivers and over the bridges, or you can do the circular train that takes you out and around the tranquil surrounding areas.
 It takes you along the old canal, which they are trying to revive at the moment with local volunteers.

 Ted Hughes Poetry Trail